This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Have you noticed that as a society we tend to only feel productive if we are constantly busy?
 It’s like we can’t handle two minutes with nothing to do.
 I’ve been known to check email at stoplights!
 When you think about it, that is kind of crazy.
 This interferes with our creativity and thoughtfulness.

-After all, if you are always looking for some kind of external distraction, how do you bring creativity into the world?
-How do you impact your work with your own creativity?
+After all, if you are always looking for some kind of external distraction, how can you be creative?
 If you don’t take a moment to slow down and pay attention to your thoughts, it’s hard to be innovative.

-Why do we look for distractions?
-Often we worry if we aren’t aware all the time of what is going on we will miss out on something important.
+Why do we constantly distract ourselves?
+Often it’s because we worry if we aren’t aware all the time of what is going on we will miss out on something important.
 The world moves so quickly, and keeping up feels impossible so we take every chance we can get to check in.

 The problem is, when we check email and social media and try to stay busy and up to date at all times, it leaves little time for focusing on the real work.
-In The 12 Hour Workweek, the authors describe that when we continually work to keep ourselves busy, believing that busy is a sign of success, we miss things.
+In The 12 Week Year, the authors describe that when we continually work to keep ourselves busy, believing that busy is a sign of success, we miss things.
 We cannot be great.

 Getting Less Done By Multitasking